ADA-GWU/3-concurrency-riadabduragimov/README.md

 ## Concurrency in Programming
 Concurrency in programming refers to the ability to execute multiple tasks simultaneously, allowing the system to perform better when dealing with time-consuming operations.
 In the case of image processing, particularly when handling large images or multiple images, concurrency allows tasks like dividing the image into blocks, processing each block, and performing computations on those blocks to be done in parallel, significantly improving the processing time.

 In this project, I explored two approaches to concurrency: single-threaded processing and multi-threaded processing.
-The single-threaded approach, implemented in Java's Main.java, processes the entire image in a sequential manner.
+The single-threaded approach, implemented in Java's `Main.java` and `Main1.java`, processes the entire image in a sequential manner.
 While this is straightforward, it can be inefficient for larger images, as each operation must wait for the previous one to complete.

 To address this, I implemented multi-threaded processing using both Java's ExecutorService in Main.java and more advanced thread management in Main1.java using CountDownLatch and ReentrantLock.
 The use of multi-threading enables parallel processing of image blocks, allowing the system to perform multiple computations at the same time and thereby reducing the overall processing time.